bagnalla/holyc_mal/README.md

 environment must be pushed onto a special GC stack to prevent them from being erroneously collected.

-There is a rudimentary regular expression engine in Regex.HC based on Brzozowski derivatives rather than finite automata.
+There's a rudimentary regular expression engine in Regex.HC based on Brzozowski derivatives (no finite automata).

 Array.HC provides a generic dynamic array which is used internally by PArray (arrays of pointers), and String.